GRCDEV/ArduSim/help/setup.md

     https://frafabco@bitbucket.org/frafabco/ardusim.git

-Finally, select the master branch and leave all the remaining options untouched.
+Then, select the master branch, "Import all existing Eclipse projects after clone finishes", and leave all the remaining options untouched.
 Please, take note where the repository is going to be cloned.

-### 2.2 Import the Eclipse project

-The project must be imported in Eclipse to be able to edit its content.
-First, open the resources perspective: *Window --> Perspective --> Open Perspective --> Other... --> Resource*.

-Now click on *File --> Import... --> Git --> Projects from Git --> Existing local repository*.
-Select the downloaded repository, check the option *Import existing Eclipse projects*, and leave the default options.
-The project should be available in the *Project Explorer* tab.

 Finally, change to the default perspective: *Window --> Perspective -->Open Perspective --> Java*.